 Based on their experiences, many women believe it is safe to have sex and avoid getting pregnant just after their period starts or before it begins.
 Beware, fluctuating hormones and changing schedules can make these calculations inaccurate.
 As a general rule, if your cycle is a regular one (28 days), the seven days before your period should be the safe period.
 But do not forget that this calculation works only if your periods are regular.
 Here’s what a missed period may mean.

 3. How to Calculate the Time of Ovulation?

 Safe period and ovulation are related because safe days are calculated based on ovulation.
-According to the popular Safe Period Calculator method, day 1 to day 7 are safe and unfertile in a regular menstrual cycle which lasts 26 to 32 days.
-This takes into account the premise that the lifespan of the sperm in the reproductive canal is 3 to 5 days.
-This method calculates that ovulation occurs onthe 19th day.
+According to the popular Safe Period Calculator method, days 1 to day 7 are safe and unfertile in a regular menstrual cycle which lasts 26 to 32 days.
+This considers the premise that the lifespan of the sperm in the reproductive canal is 3 to 5 days.
+This method calculates that ovulation occurs on the 19th day.
 Therefore, fertilisation can occur until the 20th day of the cycle.
-Since all these calculations are an approximation, and the results can vary from woman to woman.
+Since all these calculations are approximated, the results can vary from woman to woman.

 This calculation is adjusted to reflect WHO (World Health Organization) data that shows that approximately 80% of menstrual cycles range between 26 to 32 days.

 Here are some methods you can use to calculate your safe period: